joshuapinter/react-native-unified-contacts/README.md

   2. Use the same framework across all their platforms, including iOS, tvOS, watchOS and even OS X.

-  3. Get a unified Contact details not only from a User's local Contact entry, but also from the user's social accounts, like Facebook and Twitter.
+  3. Get unified Contact details not only from a User's local Contact entry, but also from the user's social accounts, like Facebook and Twitter.
 This allows you to get a Facebook profile picture for a Contact you have in your contact database.

 There are a couple of react native packages that give you access to Contacts already ([react-native-contacts][react-native-contacts] and [react-native-addressbook][react-native-addressbook]) but neither of them utilize the new Unified Contacts framework available in iOS 9+.
 For good reason too, as most people are still supporting devices that are pre-iOS 9.